 In this activity children pick a color circle and place on the blank circle of the bunny with the same color.
 Play continues until all colors have been match.
-You can grab the patterns for free until Sunday March 20th ... after that they will only be available in the member's section which is also where the bunny shape tracing is also located.
+As of 2022 this activity can be found in the member's section which is also where the bunny shape tracing is also located.

 I put together a math and fine motor activity that uses pringles potato chip canisters and buttons.
 It is really easy to set up and I think it turned out super cute.

 You will need to have an empty and clean pringles canister ... glue ... scissors ... an exacto knife ... and something to cover your can with.
 I made mine with scrapbook paper.